slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* Build service uses the same machine for subsequent builds.
-Adversary first runs a build that replaces the `make` binary with a malicious version, then runs a subsequent build that otherwise would pass the policy.
+Adversary first runs a build that replaces the `make` binary with a malicious version, then runs a subsequent build that otherwise would pass expectations.
 Solution:
 Builder changes architecture to start each build with a clean machine image.

 </details>